Skip to main content

 Filtering for “Usable” Profiles:

-• After normalization, we apply some filters to profiles before displaying them in Lightcast products.
+• After normalization, for the USA and Canada we apply some filters to profiles before displaying them in Lightcast products.
 Profiles are filtered out if they meet one or more of these conditions:

-• We do not know the person’s U.S. state of residence
+• We do not know the person’s state/province/territory of residence

 • The profile does not have a job history, education history, or skills